OISF/suricata/doc/userguide/configuration/snort-to-suricata.rst

   default-log-dir: /var/log/suricata/

-This value is overridden by the -l commandline option.
+This value is overridden by the -l command-line option.

 Packet acquisition
 ------------------